Fileread

 Key Features

-• Natural language document querying
+• Natural language querying across text, images, and unstructured data

 • Deep Search Agent for complex queries